holehouse-lab/shephard-colab/readme.md

 [get_sequence_around_site](https://colab.research.google.com/drive/1bb_j9kTZj06NOJMfYOlQCGY3OAK6vR5d?usp=sharing)

 The get_sequence_around_site example takes and inputed protien sequence and defines all the Arginines (R) residues as sites and then gets the local sequence context around these sites.
-This example demostrates how to:
+This example demonstrates how to:

  * Initialize an empty proteome and add protein
  * Find specific positions of residues